 Our graduates have taken positions with the underserved that include rural medicine, federally qualified health centers, Indian health, and Oklahoma correctional facilities.

 3. To encourage the students, graduates, and faculty to participate in service and leadership roles within the University, the profession, and the broader community.
-With the strong support of the college and university administration, the OU-TU SCM PA Program is committed to fostering the growth and development of each individual student and faculty member to his/her greatest potential.
+With the strong support of the college and university administration, the OU-TU School of Community Medicine PA program is committed to fostering the growth and development of each individual student and faculty member to his/her greatest potential.